Hi! My husband and I will be spending 3 days in Paris - our first visit! - next month.

 Monica

-Absolutely!
-There are lots of museums and museum equivalents where you can experience French culture while also enjoying yourself - after all, there's much more to French culture than just what you'll find inside museum walls.
 And you're totally right about how the Louvre Museum can be overwhelming - after all, it's both the world's largest museum as well as the most visited.
-If you don't want to be one of those 40,000 or so daily visitors during peak time, no worries, no judgment!
+If you don't want to be one of those 30,000 or so daily visitors taking a selfie in front of the Mona Lisa during peak time (which, ahem, I've done myself), no judgment!

-With well over 100 museums plus lots of other historic, artistic, and cultural treasures, Paris has plenty of fascinating and fun places for you and your husband to consider.
-Since I don't know what your interests are (other than perhaps not too many paintings), the following article covers a wide range of possibilities where you can soak up and enjoy French culture and - hopefully - avoid getting bored.
+Since you don't mention what your interests are (other than maybe not too many paintings), the following article covers a wide range of possibilities where you can soak up and enjoy French culture and - hopefully - avoid getting bored.

 Here's what you'll find: